 The campus context for embracing community engagement as an institutional priority is different for every campus.
 This section provides campuses with the opportunity to provide a broad overview of the different characteristics that influence and shape community engagement.
-For example, reviewers want to understand-broadly and succinctly-how characteristics such as-but not limited to-institutional type, location, curricular programs, and community experiences and priorities have shaped particular legacies, trajectories, and achievements for community engagement.
+For example, reviewers want to understand-broadly and succinctly-how characteristics such as-but not limited to-institutional type, location, curricular programs, and community engagement.
 This section also asks institutions to provide a sense of how support for community engagement has changed due to circumstances and priorities.